open-ibc/vibc-core-smart-contracts/README.md

 You can create a multisig account from a normal account using the `npx vibc-core-deploy-multisig` command.
 This will modify the account spec file you run the command with to add the `safeAddress` and `chainId` fields.

 ## Contract Update Spec
-A contract update spec is a yaml file that describe a set of transactions to deploy and update contracts.
+A contract update spec is a yaml file that describes a set of transactions to deploy and update contracts.
 Instead of having to reference all contracts by addresses, you can reference previously deployed addresses by name.

 Update transactions can be one of either a contract deployment, or a contract update.